A minimum of a second-class honours degree, and experience in an educational setting. All applicants will be invited to attend an interview.

 All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
-Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass - please note that we are not able to accept all kinds of Level 2 qualifications, so if you an unsure whether you have a suitable qualification please get in touch.
+Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass - please note that we are not able to accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification please get in touch.
 If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.5.